Installing Forem on Windows 10

 Use

-sudo -i service postgresql start
+sudo -i service postgresql startto start the server.Next, replace

-in the following commands with your Linux Username and execute them:sudo -u postgres createuser -s $YOUR_USERNAME
+$YOUR_USERNAMEin the following commands with your Linux Username and execute them:sudo -u postgres createuser -s $YOUR_USERNAME

 createdb